michael-milette/moodle-local_aiid/README.md

 This plugin requries a commercial subscription via a paid or trial OpenAI account.
 To get started, create an OpenAI account [here](https://openai.com/api/).
 Once a paid account is created, all you need to do is to create an API key and add it to the plugin settings.

-AI Course Designer for Moodle includes the following settings.
+AI Instructional Designer for Moodle includes the following settings.
 These are available on the plugin's **Settings** page by going to:

-Site administration > Plugins > Local > AI Course Designer
+Site administration > Plugins > Local > AI Instructional Designer

 [(Back to top)](#table-of-contents)